 The better drivers usually attract more lucrative sponsorship deals, which allows team owners to afford a larger share of the purse.
 For example, a financial services website reported that Kyle Busch’s salary in his final season at Joe Gibbs Racing was a NASCAR-best $16.9 million.

-In addition to their salary and race winnings, drivers can earn income from other sources.
-They can negotiate endorsement contracts, run their series, or even own a part of a racing team.
-For instance, Kyle Larson runs his dirt-track series, and Denny Hamlin owns a piece of 23XI Racing.
+In addition to their salary and race winnings, NASCAR best drivers can earn income from other sources.
+These sources can range from endorsing contracts, to running their series, or even owning part of a racing team.
+For instance, one of NASCAR’s top talents, Kyle Larson, runs his own dirt-track series, while Denny Hamlin, another one of NASCAR’s elite, co-owns a piece of 23XI Racing.

 Who is driving the 1 car in NASCAR?

 s of 2023, Ross Chastain assumes the role of the driver for the #1 car under the team Trackhouse Racing in the NASCAR racing series.
 Trackhouse Racing is a prominent organization that competes in NASCAR, showcasing its prowess on various renowned tracks across the United States.
 Ross Chastain, an accomplished driver, has earned the opportunity to pilot the #1 car, a position of great responsibility and prestige within the team.

 How did NASCAR pick the top 75 drivers?

 In celebration of its 50th anniversary in 1998, NASCAR gathered a panel to select the “50 Greatest NASCAR Drivers of All Time.”
 This decision was partly inspired by the NBA’s choice to select the 50 Greatest Players in NBA History on its 50th anniversary.
 An independent group of 51 individuals representing various NASCAR roles were asked to give their objective and educated opinions on the 50 greatest drivers in NASCAR history.